wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 because the score is the result of a pattern matching exercise with output sampling.
 The thing you should be looking for is this: Are the LLM and human expert in agreement?

-After reading the papers for G-Eval and GPTScore I can tell you that the LLM evaluation is strange in nature, but does show remarkable agreement with human experts.
+After reading and reproducing the papers for G-Eval and GPTScore I can tell you that the LLM evaluation is strange in nature, but does show remarkable agreement with human experts.
 And that is all you can ask for at the moment.
 So if you're wondering, why are we doing this?
 It's because it's the best we have at the moment.

+While testing is a great first step, you'll need to add monitoring as an extra safety net to keep your LLM-based application running as intended.

 ## Monitoring prompt interactions in production